 It's more than a coffee tour - it's an experience!

-Do you want a one-of-a-kind, true Guatemalan experience all while supporting local communities, interacting with local Guatemalans and getting off the beaten path?
+Do you want a one-of-a-kind, authentic Guatemalan experience that supports local communities, guided by local Guatemalans while getting off the beaten path?

 Our coffee tours are the most authentic tours around.
-Lead by small-holder coffee farmers, you will receive the opportunity to experience a day in the life of a farmer.
+Lead by small-holder coffee farmers, you will experience a day in the life of a farmer.
 After a short hike up Volcán Agua to see the coffee fields, you will be invited into the farmer's house to learn about and utilize the machinery used to process coffee.
-But the best part of all comes at the end: you will roast coffee in the traditional way over a fire and share a cup of coffee with the farmer and his family.
+But the best part of all comes at the end when you get to roast coffee in the traditional Guatemalan way, over the fire, and share a fresh cup of coffee with the farmer and their family.

 About the tour:

-- Tour costs 200Q/person and includes the farmer as a guide, a translator and a bag of coffee
+Tour costs Q200/person ($29) and includes the farmer as a guide, a translator and a bag of coffee.

-- A traditional Guatemalan lunch, freshly prepared for you at the farmer's home can be arranged for 50Q/person
+A traditional Guatemalan lunch, freshly prepared at the farmer's home can be arranged for Q50/person ($7)

-- Tours start from the plaza in San Miguel Escobar - 10 minutes by taxi or tuk tuk from Antigua.
+Tours start from the plaza in San Miguel Escobar - 10 minutes by taxi or tuk tuk from Antigua.
 (It's easy to get here!
-Look at our How to Find Us page for directions.)
+Directions)

 Tours are available through the San Miguel Escobar cooperative - farmers that have been crafting their coffee skills for years to bring you only the best specialty-grade coffee in Guatemala.